 The Best 9 Ayurvedic Tips on Sleep

 In Ayurveda, sleep is one of the most important pillars for physical and mental health.
-For that reason, there are several rituals to be followed in Ayurveda prior to going to sleep.
+For that reason, there are several rituals you should follow in Ayurveda prior to going to sleep.

-In the following you’ll find the 9 best tips on how to sleep deeper and better:
+9 tips on how to sleep better and deeper:

 - Drink biological and cruelty-free cow milk mixed with green cardamom, nutmeg, saffron, vanilla, agave syrup and almond mousse or simply drink just the milk.
 From a scientific point of view, cow’s milk enhances the melatonin level the best.
-Oat and almond milk also have a great effect and can be used as an adequate substitute.
+Oat and almond milk also have a great effect and are an adequate substitute.

 - Massaging the feet with lukewarm Ghee before going to bed is a traditional ritual to reduce Vata, relax the body and help the mind to unwind.

 - A brisk walk after dinner improves the quality of sleep: Ayurveda recommends exactly 100 steps.

 - Ideally, go to bed between 9:45 p.m. and 10:00 p.m., when the Kapha time ends, because the body is lethargic and tired at that time.

 - Have a light dinner and do not eat too late, if possible at least three hours prior to going to bed.